sashastadler/crunge-notes/Notes/Adventure Log.md

 The hooligans leave and the crew follows them far out of Green Orchard.
 Fought them, killed 1, a few ran away.
 Interrograted Durthu for Blythe's location.
 Said we should be mad at [Ajax](Characters/NPCs/Ajax.md).

 Durthu leads most of the crew to the cave hideout.
+[Alphonse](Characters/PCs/Alphonse%20Steele.md) gets captured and thrown in a cave prison.
+[Quentin](Characters/PCs/Quentin%20Thexius.md) and Cusdakesh start following Durthu's directions through the hideout while [Eldrid](Characters/PCs/Eldrid%20Vannar.md) stays back a bit.
+Alphonse breaks out of his bonds and pretends to start a fire, raising a commotion.
+Cusdakesh and Quentin break down a door, splitting the attention.